-- 30. Potential indicators of money laundering or terrorist financing activity will come in a variety of forms but may include: the lay client being based in a high-risk country or region; the nature of the business operated by the lay client; the source of funds involved in the transaction or the personal circumstances of the lay client or someone involved in your instructions. - 31.
+- 28.31.
+Potential indicators of money laundering or terrorist financing or proliferation financing activity will come in a variety of forms but may include: the lay client being based in a high-risk country or region; the nature of the business operated by the lay client; the source of funds involved in the transaction or the personal circumstances of the lay client or someone involved in your instructions. - 29.32.
 You need to be able to consider the different risk factors, assess any indicators of suspected criminal activity and decide what steps you need to take to mitigate those risks.